XPEHO/YAKI/yaki_admin_backend/CONTRIBUTING.md

 ## Naming Convention

-For this project, naming convention for all language use in this project should be on lower camelCase, except for Classes, enum types, typedefs, and type parameters these one should be on kebab-case.
+For this project, naming convention for all language use in this project should be on lower camelCase, except for Classes, enum types, typedefs, and type parameters these one should be on PascalCase.
+Components references in Yaki Admin (VueJS) should be on kebab-case.
-And files names and PostgreSQL, both should be name types using snake_case
+And files names and PostgreSQL, both should be name types using snake_case.

 **Example**